NavyaG-lab/Tech-writer/etl_users/dataset_series.md

 ## Background

 At Nubank, Datomic is the main/preferred way to store data.
 But it's not the only one.
-Data that is high throughput is usually not stored on Datomic so as not to clutter it.
+High-throughput data, i.e. click streams, is usually not stored on Datomic so as not to clutter it.
 While Itaipu [Contracts](../itaipu/contracts.md) are used as an entry point for data stored in Datomic, DatasetSeries are the mechanism we use in Itaipu to make high throughput events available for computation as input datasets.

 | Input type     | Type of data                                                 |
 | -------------- | ------------------------------------------------------------ |